 - Attention to working and safety conditions and the working environment

-- Training policy affirmed...
+- Affirmed Training Policy...

-Analysis, diagnosis and action plan are carried out in accordance with national legislation and will be deployed as a continuation of the work of the master plans and actions already implemented within the institution.
+Once the official launch has been announced, the Establishment has 12 months to propose its action plan.
+Although ambitious, the HRS4R approach will nonetheless remain realistic, relying heavily on existing resources.
+Analysis, diagnosis and action plan will be carried out in accordance with national legislation and will be deployed as a continuation of the work of the master plans and actions already implemented within the establishment.

-In-depth reflection in the form of Working Groups around 5 key themes.
+- In-depth reflection in the form of working groups around 5 key themes.

-Writing an action plan
+- Drafting of an action plan

-Organization and Methodology at AMU
+Organization and Methodology at AMU :

-In view of the preparatory work carried out by the project team (pre-analysis of the situation at AMU, the establishment's priorities, responses to the internal survey at AMU, points of attention of the European Commission, etc.), the work was structured around 5 strategic themes for the establishment :
+AMU has chosen a project-based organisation, based on a steering committee, a project team, a coordination committee and 5 thematic working groups, drawn from the research community. (see PPT presentation of the launch of the WGs for details of the organisation and methodology).
+In view of the preparatory work carried out by the project team (pre-analysis of the situation at AMU, the establishment's priorities, responses to the AMU internal survey, points of attention from the European Commission, etc.), the work was structured around 5 strategic themes for the establishment :

 WG 1: Support for doctoral students

-Doctoral students are a full target of the HRS4R (R1).
+- Doctoral students are a full-fledged target of the HRS4R (R1).
 They are an important issue of European research policy (initial training, strengthening the European Research Area) and of the HRS4R (strengthening the attractiveness of the research profession and high level skills).
 The Marie Sklodoska Curie actions, for which a series of actions explicitly target young researchers (Innovative Training Networks - ITNs), are those for which the HRS4R label could become mandatory/selective for the Horizon Europe programme.

-WG 3: Quality of Life at Work
+WG 2: Recruitment and Career and WG 3: Quality of Life at Work

 - With more than 8000 agents, the staff represents one of the main assets of the University of Aix-Marseille.
 The jobs and career prospects offered by the institution must be legible and attractive both nationally and internationally.
 AMU is committed, through its establishment contract and several master plans (HR, disability, quality of life at work plan, gender equality, etc.), to a process of continuous improvement of its human resources.